hslightdb/wal2sql/README.md

 Examples
 ========

-There are two ways to obtain the changes (JSON objects) from **wal2json** plugin: calling functions via SQL or pg_recvlogical.
+There are two ways to obtain the changes (JSON objects) from **wal2json** plugin: calling functions via SQL or ltdts_recvlogical.

-pg_recvlogical
+ltdts_recvlogical
 --------------

 Besides the configuration above, it is necessary to configure a replication connection to use pg_recvlogical.
 A logical replication connection in version 9.4, 9.5, and 9.6 requires `replication` keyword in the database column.
 Since version 10, logical replication matches a normal entry with a database name or keywords such as `all`.